shannonchoang/UPE-Coding-Challenge-Fall-18/README.md

 # UPE-Coding-Challenge
 Worked on with Ellen Mei fellow inductee and friend :)

+For potential UPE inductees in Fall2019 to reference if their challenge is similar

 Coding challenge for UCLA UPE Induction in Fall 2018. https://gist.github.com/austinguo550/381d5e30d825b90900ef60fa39a806f4

 To build and run file: